fabiommendes/sidekick/README.rst

 Partial application
 ===================

-The fn object can be used as a decorator in order to enable quite a few functional superpowers.
-We mentioned the pipeline and filter operators, but there are a few more surprises.
+The fn object can be used as a decorator to give regular functions superpowers.
+We already mentioned the pipeline and filter operators.
+Let us see what else it can give us.

 Consider the function::